 Drivers spend a significant amount of time in their vehicles every day in Jacksonville.
 Most suburban residents commute anywhere between 20 and 30-minutes a day, one way, to get to work depending on where they live.
 That’s 25-30 hours a month just in work commutes, notwithstanding life errands and social occasions.
 The more time we spend on the roadways, the more vulnerable we are to accidents.

 The freeway stretch of I-95 through Jacksonville has been deemed one of the deadliest highways in the country, which means drivers have to be incredibly alert and focused.
 There are studies underway to understand what might be contributing to this, but some experts say that drivers are more distracted than ever.
 This might explain part of why Jacksonville sees so many accidents and fatalities.

 If you have ever been in a car accident, then you are likely aware of how involved an accident claim can get.
-At David Graham Insurance Law, we work to get the entire picture of an accident so we can justly represent our clients.
+At David Graham Insurance Lawyers, P.A., we work to get the entire picture of an accident so we can justly represent our clients.
 If you have any questions about your specific car accident, we urge you to contact our Jacksonville car accident lawyers today.

 In the rest of this article, we are going to take a look at some of the potential reasons Jacksonville sees so many roadway accidents.